EveryVoiceTTS/EveryVoice/docs/guides/fastspeech2.md

 ## Step 2: Select a Vocoder

 You do not need to train your own vocoder.
-EveryVoice is compatible out-of-the-box with the UNIVERSAL_V1 HiFiGAN checkpoint from [the official HiFiGAN implementation](https://github.com/jik876/hifi-gan?tab=readme-ov-file#pretrained-model), which is very good quality.
+EveryVoice is compatible with the UNIVERSAL_V1 HiFiGAN checkpoint from [the official HiFiGAN implementation](https://github.com/jik876/hifi-gan?tab=readme-ov-file#pretrained-model), which is very good quality.
 You can find the EveryVoice-compatible version of this checkpoint [here](https://drive.google.com/drive/folders/1ya0U4K2d26DoJamg96cEynMJ1w1Tm8nU?usp=sharing).

 You can download the checkpoint by following the link above, or you can download it using the command line with [gdown](https://pypi.org/project/gdown/).
 First ensure that you have _gdown_ installed; you can install it with `pip install gdown`.
 Then to download the checkpoint you can run: